ffbeast/ffbeast.github.io/docs/en/joystick_manual_ffbeast_commander.md

 {: .important }
 > Whenever you see in settings of effect those combination of **Min-Max-Exponent** parameters you can apply the principle described there for understanding it.

+### Standard FFB (DirectX)

+Add this effect to enable native FFB effects provided by the game (if any).
+You can control individual components for the effects.

+- **Spring effect strength** - strength of centering effects
+- **Periodic effects strength** - strength of all kinds of shakers and vibrations
+- **Trimmer effect strength** - strength of trimmer.

+{: .important }
+> **Hint!**
+>
+> By setting spring to 0 and trimmer effect to 100 you can replace DirectX centering effects with custom centering
+> same time keeping trim effects natively provided by the game.

 # Game support
 ## DCS
 ## Il-2